wildart/logicalc/README.md

 3. Write a grammar rule for a material equivalence operation, `mterm`, similarly to implication, look at the above grammar for rule definition.
 4. Use following definition of a material equivalence `(p => q) & (q => p)` for implementation of the rule code segment.
 5. Make sure that implemented rule correctly wired with other grammar rule.
 See that rule symbols **exactly** match the ones in the above grammar, see `expr` and `iterm` rules.
+6. Run test script to verify correctness of the operation implementation.

 ### Conditional Expression